MineExplorer/BlockEngine/README.md

 ### Functional classes
 The library adds several classes to work with ingame objects or data.

 **WorldRegion** - wrapper for BlockSource java class.
-It adds new features such overloads for methods with vector coordinates as an argument or playing sounds in multiplayer.
+It has new features such as overloads for methods with vector coordinates as an argument or playing sounds in multiplayer.

 **PlayerEntity** - wrapper for PlayerActor java class.
-Adds some handful method overloads.
+Adds some helpful method overloads.

-**ItemStack** - class which implements *ItemInstance* interface and adds method to modify item stack.
+**ItemStack** - class which implements *ItemInstance* interface and can be used to modify item stack.
 Note: any modification will not be applied before you reset inventory slot of the item.

 **Vector3** - class to operate with 3-d vectors.